ml-archive/blog/source/_posts/2018-08-06-Android WorkManager.md

 ```

-#### 2) In the second Worker we retrive the Bitmap from the Workers inputData objec and adds some weather and location stickers on the image
+#### 2) In the second Worker we retrive the Bitmap from the Workers inputData object and adds some weather and location stickers on the image
 ```java
     class AddStickersTask : Worker() {
         override fun doWork(): WorkerResult {